aboutaaron/fetch-a-tweet/README.md

 # Fetch-A-Tweet

-Take a tweet status and display the appropriate info!
+Take a tweet status id and display the appropriate info!